pankajr03/adapdix_beta/wp-content/plugins/responsive-coming-soon/readme.txt

 If you are using any cache plugin then first deactivate it now check your site in different browser.

+= Having Problem in this plugin? =

+Submit your ticket here [support forum](https://wordpress.org/support/plugin/responsive-coming-soon/)

+= I Really appreciate your effort on this plugin and now i want to support it ! =

+We love your feedback please submit your review here [pluigns review](https://wordpress.org/support/plugin/responsive-coming-soon/reviews/)

 == Screenshots ==